-In August of 2007, the Mounds View Police Department was recognized for their response to the I35W Bridge Collapse in August of 2007.
+In August of 2007, the Mounds View Police Department was recognized for their response to the I35W Bridge Collapse.
 Without hesitation, officers joined in the response with 75 other local, state, and federal agencies.
 Those trapped on the bridge were rescued within three hours, but the incident left 13 people dead and 145 people injured.

 The City of Mounds View’s first K9 Officer, Niko, joined the force in 2012.
 He is a German Shepherd from Eastern Europe, born in May 2011.
-K9 Niko works full time with handler Officer Erickson in the patrol unit.
-The team trains daily with other Officers and participate annually in the United States Police Canine Association Regional PD-1 Certification Trials.
+K9 Niko worked full time with handler Officer Erickson in the patrol unit until his retirement in 2021.
+In 2018, K9 Grizz joined the force and works with handler Officer Brian Schultes.
+Grizz is also a German Shepherd and comes from Slovakia.
+The teams train daily with other Officers and participate annually in the United States Police Canine Association Regional PD-1 Certification Trials.

-Today, The Mounds View Police Department consists of 20 officers who hold all levels of educational achievements, including several Bachelors and Masters Degrees.
-A Police Civil Service Commission of 3 members oversees personnel operations which include: recruiting, testing, and selecting candidates and certifying officers for promotions and appointments.
+Today, The Mounds View Police Department consists of 21 officers who hold all levels of educational achievements, including several Bachelors and Masters Degrees.
 The responsibilities of our police officers include responding to emergency and non-emergency calls for service, enforcement of traffic laws, investigating criminal activity, effecting arrests as prescribed by law, and many other daily activities which help keep the residents of Mounds View safe.
 Officers still respond to medical emergencies with paramedics from Allina Health, who provide in depth care and transport injured persons to the hospital.
 Officers participate in regular training for firearms, defensive tactics, emergency pursuit driving, and first aid.
 The equipment Officers’ carry and use today is current with technological advances in law enforcement, including body worn cameras and vehicle license plate readers.

 The staff of the Mounds View Police Department enjoys working with the members of the Mounds View community and looks forward to continuing to work with residents and business owners keeping the city safe.